open-cloud/open-cloud.github.io.old/0_overview.md

 * **Deployment Privileges:** The binding of a User to a Role in the context of a particular Deployment, which implies the Role applies to all Objects of type Image, NetworkTemplate, and Flavors assocaited with the Deployment.
-Deployment-level role is:
+The sole Deployment-level role is:

   - **Admin:** Read/write access to all Deployment-specific objects.

 Operationally, Root-level Admins create Sites, Deployments, and Users, granting Admin privileges to select Users affiliated with Sites and Deployments.
-By default, all Users are able to list the registered Sites, Deployments, and Nodes, have read access to their home site, and have read/write access to its own User Object.
+By default, all Users are able to list the registered Sites, Deployments, and Nodes; have read access to their home site;
+and have read/write access to its own User Object.

 Site Admins create Nodes, Users, and Slices associated with the Site.